4 Data Quality Trends I Observed During Recent Data Governance Events

 Why is data quality such an important part of data governance programs?
 Consider this quote from the recent report from Harvard Business Review, “only 3% of the Data Quality scores in our study can be rated ‘acceptable’ using the loosest-possible standard.”
 That’s not only telling of the importance of data quality, but it’s scary!

 My presentation at these conferences focused on the intersection of data quality and data governance.
-I talked about different aspects of both, including data profiling (understanding of what you have), data matching to create a single view, assigning data stewards and definitions, defining policies including data quality rules, and so on.
+I spoke about different aspects of both, including data profiling (understanding of what you have), data matching to create a single view, assigning data stewards and definitions, defining policies including data quality rules, and so on.

 Data lineage is all about understanding where data came from and how it was changed along the way.

 There were lots of nods from all of the audiences when I talked about data lineage.
 You can’t just understand where the data came from a source perspective (this database table, that mainframe file), think about if it was joined with other data sources, aggregated, transformed or something else along the way.
 You need to have data lineage at the field or column level.

 This is a hard problem.
 We’re doing this now with our data integration tool Connect for Big Data, at the field level, publishing an API to get to the lineage and integrating with tools such as Cloudera Navigator and Apache Atlas.

 Key Data Elements